AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 The `ls` command lists the files and folders in your current directory.
 To use it, simply type `ls` and press <kbd>Enter</kbd>.

 Suppose you want to view what files are within the `cli_demo` folder.
-You would first `cd` to the `cli_demo` folder, and then use `ls` to view the present:
+You would first `cd` to the `cli_demo` folder, and then use `ls` to view the contents:

 ![cd then ls](img_2101/macos/cd_ls.png)

 This would print out all the files and folders within the directory.

-In the `cli_demo` directory, there is a `hello.txt` and a `pulsepilot.txt` file contained within the `cli_demo` directory.
-There is another folder within `cli_demo` called `another_directory`.
+In the `cli_demo` directory, you may have a `hello.txt` and a `pulsepilot.txt` file.
+You may also have another folder within `cli_demo` called `another_directory`.

 > 💡 **Generally**, you can differentiate between files and directories by the name.
 If it has a period('.') in the name, it is likely to be a file.
 > Should you encounter any issues, you may refer [here](#macos-fix) for additional details.

-That is all the commands you need to know to navigate through the Windows CLI and use PulsePilot!
+That is all the commands you need to know to navigate through the macOS CLI and use PulsePilot!
 To summarise:

 - **List Directory Contents (`ls`)**: The `ls` command lists the files and folders in your current directory.